iFernand0/iFernand0/README.md

 <!-- Info about me -->
 # Hi I'm Fernando

 "I'm a software developer, I'm 22 years old and I'm from São Paulo.
-I'm in the 5th semester of Computer Science and I'm interested in technology, problem solving, and systems development.
+I'm study Informatica of internet in the Instituition Senac and I'm interested in technology, problem solving, and systems development.
 I always try to apply in practice what I learn and I am constantly evolving in the area."

 ---
 <!-- about me -->